kawin048/CLOUD_TASK1-APPENGINE/README.md

 This will open the deployed app in your default browser.

 # Result
-After following all the steps and instructions outlined above, I successfully built and deployed a simple To-Do application, now running on Google Cloud.
+After following all the steps and instructions outlined above, I successfully built and deployed a simple To-Do application, now running on Google Cloud Appengine service.
-- TO ACCESS MY APPLICATION:[MY APP](https://asuvath-msd07.as.r.appspot.com/)
+- TO ACCESS MY APPLICATION click Here:[MY APP](https://asuvath-msd07.as.r.appspot.com/)